denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-After configuring the parameters the `CloudFormation` stack will be created with the following command.
+After configuring the parameters, the `CloudFormation` stack will be created with the following command.
-In this command I specify the stack name that was generated at the beginning of the script and also pass the configured parameters.
+In this command I specify the stack name that was generated at the beginning of the script and pass the configured parameters.

 ```

 EBS_STACK_ID=$(aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --stack-name $EBS_STACK_NAME --template-body file://$EBS_TEMPLATE_PATH --parameters $PARAMS --output text)

 ```
-When the stack is successfully created it will return the Stack ID, which will then be stored in the `EBS_STACK_ID` variable.
+When the stack is successfully created, it returns the Stack ID, which is then be stored in the `EBS_STACK_ID` variable.
-The code below checks if the previous command, the creation of the `CloudFormation` Stack succeeds, if not, the script will throw an exit code and stops.
+The code below checks whether the stack creation command succeeded.
+If not, the script will trhow an exit code and stop execution.

 ```